 RCM String Quartet Fellowship (new for 2019/20)

-Junior fellowships for Artist Diploma in Performance students
+Junior fellowships for Artist Diploma in Performance and Artist Diploma in Composition students

-We also offer three Junior fellowships, which are only available students on the Artist Diploma (ArtDip) in Performance programme.
+We also offer three junior fellowships, which are only available to students on the Artist Diploma in Performance and Artist Diploma in Composition programmes.
 As such, all junior fellows are registered students at the RCM.
 We offer the following junior fellowships:

 Mills Williams Junior Fellowship